ebowman/api-first-hand/README.md

 Some quality checks are embedded into the build script:
 * the source code is (re)formatted using [scalariform](https://github.com/scala-ide/scalariform) each time it is compiled (currently deactivated).
-* [`scalastyle`](http://www.scalastyle.org) sbt command performs code style checks before putting changes into the repository
+* [`scalastyle`](http://www.scalastyle.org) sbt command: use this to perform code style checks before putting changes into the repository
-* [`lint:compile`](https://github.com/HairyFotr/linter) sbt command performs static code analysis before putting changes into the repository
+* [`lint:compile`](https://github.com/HairyFotr/linter) sbt command: use this to perform static code analysis before putting changes into the repository
 * Execute code coverage for API and compiler modules with the `sbt clean coverage test` command.
 Generate coverage statistics with the `coverageReport` sbt command.

+command shall be used to ... before putting changes into the repository